 Running iOS 6, the iPhone 4 supports a new "Offline Reading List" feature as well as Find My iPhone and Find My Friends capabilities, but it does not support Turn-by-Turn Navigation, Flyover, Panorama photographic mode, or "Made for iPhone" hearing aids like the iPhone 4S.

-Running iOS 7, the iPhone 4 and iPhone 4S alike do not support AirDrop or "Filters in Camera."
+Running iOS 7, the iPhone 4 and iPhone 4S alike do not support AirDrop.
 However, both devices support all basic functionality -- Control Center, Notification Center, and Multitasking, as well as Safari and iTunes Radio -- in addition to "Filters in Photos" and an assortment of photo functionality that Apple refers to as "Square and video formats and swipe to capture."
-Just as it does running iOS 6, the iPhone 4S still supports Panorama and Siri, whereas the iPhone 4 does not.
+Just as it does running iOS 6, the iPhone 4S still supports Panorama and Siri, and it supports new "Filters in Camera" functionality in iOS 7, whereas the iPhone 4 does not.

 These differences -- processor, storage, connectivity, battery life, software, cameras, and identifiers -- along with pricing information are summarized below for your convenience: